About this initiative:

 - Contact Janet Jansen (AOD Parent-Family Communication Program Manager) at 734-647-7542 or firstname.lastname@example.org

-- Other communication with parents includes:
+- Other communication resources for parents include:

-- Help Them Face Challenges, which provides suggestions from Student Life for productive discussions throughout students' time on campus
+- Help Them Face Challenges, which provides suggestions from U-M Student Life for productive discussions throughout students' time on campus

 - Frequently Asked Questions about Alcohol Use at the University of Michigan